GinYoshida/CarND_t1_P4_Adv_lane_finding/writeup_report.md

   To judge too bigger and samller, mean and standard deviation were applied.
   For radius, (mean) +/- 2.5 x (standard deviation) was used as tolerance. (from line 501 to 513 in functionset.py) For lane distance, (mean) +/- (standard deviation) was used as tolerance. (from line 517 to 524 in functionset.py) Howeverm, negative lane distance was excluded even if it was in tolerance.
 Because it measn both lanes corres. (from line 521 to 524 in functionset.py)

+#### Note
+My method are not working for challenging videos from Udacity.
+Checking more state of art for lane detection and improve the robustness is necessary.